History of the LGBTQ community in Seattle: Post-Statehood

+In 1912, Seattle and many other Pacific Northwest communities had a moral panic after the first news of the Portland vice scandal broke, when local media covered a gay subculture among white American middle-class men in their cities.
+Public officials and writers shared their shock at "respectable" men participating in same-sex sexual activity, because the public's previous understanding was that this was only an aspect of working-class and immigrant subcultures.
+During the 1910s, local authorities grew concerned about the large numbers of youths participating in the male sex trade in Seattle.
+The industry had grown large in Pioneer Square, patronized by the many visiting transient workers in the lumber, mining, and fishing industries.

+In 1913, the local press wrote about Pearl Roberts, who had dressed as a boy while touring the United States and was now returning to Seattle.
+She was one of many women and people assigned female at birth who dressed or lived as men in the West, often for stated reasons of safety, opportunity, or freedom, but also for expressing gender and sexual identity.

 Bars, cabarets, clubs, and dancefloors

 In the 1920s and 1930s, early establishments open to homosexuals were concentrated in areas of ill repute.
 Pioneer Square, also known as "Skid Road" or "Fairyville," with its bars, clubs, and cabarets probably was the center of early public gay life in Seattle.
 The Casino, opened in 1930 on the corner of Washington Street and 2nd Avenue, was known as "the only place on the West Coast that was open and free for gay people", and where same-sex dancing was allowed.
 The Double Header above The Casino, opened in 1934, was possibly the oldest continuously operating gay bar in the United States until it closed at the end of December 2015.
 The Spinning Wheel on Union Street and 2nd Avenue, was a cabaret featuring female impersonators.
 Both were open to both gay and straight clientele during the 1930s.
 The Greyhound bus depot, Volunteer Park on Capitol Hill, and the restrooms in the University Plaza Hotel and at the University of Washington were also known as meeting spots for gay men.

+Seattle's LGBTQ sex worker community during the Great Depression was later described by a community member called Vilma.
+Vilma said that Seattle's young prostitutes who were assigned male at birth identified as either queens or hustlers in the 1930s: in today's terms, queens likely included out gay and bisexual men and transgender women.
+Vilma recounted that queens traveled together between Seattle and San Francisco on railroad boxcars, staying in each city for several months at at a time.
+They gathered at The Casino while in Seattle.
+At the pool hall, Hanna Banana, a queen who had lived in Seattle for decades, mentored young queens and shared stories of her life and the city.